Introduction

 Who This Is For

-This series is for engineers who want to understand the infrastructure they use every day.
+This series is for engineers and anyone who wants to deep dive on how web architectures have evolved over time.
 If you’re senior enough to have opinions about system design, you’ll find the historical context illuminating.
 If you’re earlier in your career, you’ll get a foundation that most people only acquire through years of accumulated folklore.

 You don’t need to know the history to use a CDN.
 But knowing it makes you better at deciding when you need one - and what to do when it’s not enough.
 Understanding the process of innovation also helps you understand when you can repurpose fundamental ideas to solve entirely new problems.